One of the most frustrating things someone with IBS can hear from a doctor is “It’s just stress…”

 Another one to watch out for is coffee.
 I used to drink about 4 or 5 cups per day.
 It’s just stress in a cup.

-That was a hard negative habit to crack.
+That was a hard habit to crack.
 But I finally managed it.

-There is no point on the one hand trying to tone your vagus nerve and become less reactive while taking any kind of stimulant.
+There is no point on the one hand trying to become less reactive while taking any kind of stimulant.

 If you really do need a coffee to get your bowels moving in the morning, just have one cup of decaf.
 A study shows that decaf has the same effect on bowel movements as real coffee.